UiL-OTS-labs/jspsych-vislexdec-vp/README.md

             },
             //...(left out for brevity)
    ```
-In the data section, you see some _key: value_ pairs.
-They implement the stimulus definitions (`stimuli.js`) to the presentation phase (in `index.html`) and connect relevant of that trial phase.
+In the `data: { ` section of the above code, you see some `'key: value'` pairs.
+They implement the stimulus definitions (`stimuli.js`) to the presentation phase (in `index.html`) and connect relevant data needed in that trial phase.
 These can then also be used in context and added in the output.
-In this case,`'condition', 'word', 'prime', 'id'` and `'correct_response'` reference timelineVariable information from `stimuli.js`, whereas `'trial_phase'` and `'useful_data_flag'` are added 'directly'.
+In this case,`'condition', 'word', 'prime', 'id'` and `'correct_response'` reference 'timelineVariable' information from `stimuli.js`, whereas `'trial_phase'` and `'useful_data_flag'` are added there 'directly'.

-The 'useful_data_flag' was added so it can be used for filtering the aggregate of output from your experiment.
-You can alter or add data (key, value pars) according to your own goals and needs, but you would need to edit the present_block itself, so be careful!
+The 'useful_data_flag' was added so it could be used for filtering the aggregate of output from your online experiment.
+You can alter or add data (key, value pairs) according to your own goals and needs, but you would need to edit the present_block, be careful and concise!

 The 'raw' ([JSON](https://www.json.org/json-en.html)) output data of a `'present_word'` 'trial' (our 'trial' is in fact a _sub trial_ phase) may look like this: